bradbunce/react-client-sdk/examples/flag-based-logger/README.md

 2. Set up targeting rules as needed for different environments or users

+> **Note**: The default flag key is `sdk-log-level` if you don't specify a custom key, but this example intentionally uses a custom key to demonstrate how to configure it.

 ## Using the Flag-Based Logger

 To use the flag-based logger in your application: